(Or press Esc key)

 You may also be able to take Shared Parental Leave and Pay.

-Adoption UK is a charity offering advice, support and information to families who want to adopt, or who have already adopted.
+Adoption in Scotland is a charity offering advice, support and information to families who want to adopt, or who have already adopted.
 They also have factsheets on their website with more information about adopting.